When you should visit the park

 Fulufjället National Park has something to offer year-round.

 In July-August the lakes can be warm enough for a pleasant swim.
 And some days around midsummer, early in the morning, the Njupeskär waterfall is completely illuminated by the sun.
-Summer is also the best time to look for wildlife.
-In the evening you can see both beaver and elk if you are quiet.
+The beginning of June is good for birdwatching.

 The mountain is striking with its radiant autumn colours.
 Most visitors come in summer or winter, so now the silence and tranquillity are an experience in itself.
 In the middle - end of September is when the autumn colours are at its peak.
 Beware that we can get snow in the beginning of October, so don't plan your hike too late.